microsoft/fast/sites/website/src/docs/design-systems/fast-frame.md

 ### Configuring the DesignSystem

-The `DesignSystem` is the entry-point for most component configuration.
+The `DesignSystem` is the entry-point for most component configurations.
 It can be used to control the options for which the custom element is defined in the browser, which template and stylesheet to use, and how to disambiguate custom elements that are defined for a single element tag name.

 For all APIs described in this section, the configuration overrides apply to all components registered to the DesignSystem except when the option is explicitly provided [during component registration](./fast-frame.md#configuring-components-during-registration).